Wondering “What should I make for dinner?” Here are vegetarian dinner recipes that you can use as ideas for whatever ingredients you have on hand.

 Recipe: Simple Black Beans and Eggs

-A great way to use up vegetables in the refrigerator at the end of the week is a big old salad.
-We like to jazz it up by using a loose theme, like the Mexican flavors we’ve used here.
+A great way to use up vegetables in the refrigerator at the end of the week is a big old salad or bowl meal.
+We like to jazz it up by using a loose theme, like the Mediterranean flavors we’ve used here.
 A top notch dressing makes it special, if you have the time.
-This healthier Green Goddess dressing is made with Greek yogurt and is one of the most popular recipes on our website.
+This Lemon Tahini Sauce is one of the most popular recipes on our website.
 It’s easily made in advance for salads throughout the week.
-Top it off with a fun presentation: these tortilla bowls are simple to make, a great way to use the tortillas we assume you have in your refrigerator (we always have some on hand for quick meals).
+What should I make for dinner?
+So many times I throw veggies, grains, and proteins (beans, eggs, nuts, etc) in a bowl and call it a meal.

 Pasta can be considered a cop-out, but it can be one of the most elegant, simple meals.
 And according to recent research, pasta can actually be good for you.
-Load up on the good stuff by making pasta with lots of nutrient-dense greens.
-Here we’ve upped the filling quotient by adding white beans, and topped it off with some fresh lemon zest.
+This Everything Bagel pasta is truly simple, and can be whipped up with only a handful of ingredients.
+Serve with a green salad with homemade salad dressing or roasted broccoli.

 Did you make these recipes?